+The more strain you put on yourself, your family and your wallet, the less room you’ll have to truly enjoy the magic of the season.
 Remember, this time of year should be joyful!
-But the more strain you put on yourself, your family, and your wallet, the less room you’ll have to truly enjoy the magic of the season.
-Don’t cave in to the hustle and bustle!
-Here are 12 ways to keep the “merry” in Christmas and enjoy a slow holiday you can savor.
+Don’t cave in to the holiday stress!
+Here are 15 ways to keep the merry in Christmas and have a slow holiday you can savor.

 The point of this is to see everything in one place so you can get an idea of what’s happening and when.
-Don’t like what you’re seeing?
+Don’t like how it’s looking?
 Reorganize your calendar and your to-do list to reflect the Christmas you want to have this year.

 Delaying something until the last minute is rarely a good idea.
 Christmas shopping is the perfect example of that!
-Many people wait until halfway through December and then dash to the malls in a panic to buy gifts.
+A lot of people wait until halfway through December and then dash to the malls in a panic to buy gifts.
 But the good news is, you’re starting early!
 Aren’t you feeling more relaxed already?
 You probably just added five years to your life!

 Make a Christmas bucket list and fill it with fun and festive things to do throughout the season.
 That way, you’re making Nana’s Christmas cookie recipe at the beginning of the month instead of trying to cram it in on Christmas Eve.
-You can even freeze cookie dough ahead of time and pull it out when you’re ready to bake it.
-Spacing things out during the season can help you stay in the spirit of things and keep the holiday stress low!
+You can even freeze cookie dough ahead of time and pull it out when you’re ready to bake.
+Spacing things out during the season can help you stay in the Christmas spirit and keep the holiday stress low!

-4. Don’t spend 40 hours a week on social media.
+6. Don’t spend all your time on social media.

 Stay away from the comparison trap, especially at Christmastime.
 Hide your eyes from the perfectly curated Instagram feeds and the DIY rabbit hole of Pinterest.

 Don’t waste this joyous time of year apologizing to your friends and family because you didn’t bake every item from scratch or create an elaborate story each day for that pesky Elf on the Shelf!
-In Love Your Life, Not Theirs, Ramsey Personality Rachel Cruze said, “I’ve come to realize that when we start comparing ourselves to other people, we’re playing a game we’ll never win.”
+Ramsey Personality Rachel Cruze has a really great take on this in her book, Love Your Life, Not Theirs.
+Rachel says, “I’ve come to realize that when we start comparing ourselves to other people, we’re playing a game we’ll never win.”

 Some stuff just has to be done.
 You can’t get rid of everything on the list.
 But if you start feeling the pressure, consider enlisting some friends or family to help you out.

-Maybe that’s trading off with a fellow parent to cart your kids to and from Christmas pageant rehearsals or asking your friends and family to bring side dishes to Christmas meals.
-Pay the kids some cash to wrap all your presents (well, the ones that aren’t theirs), or pick up store-bought cheesecake for your Christmas potluck at work.
+Maybe that’s trading off with a fellow parent to cart your kids to and from Christmas pageant rehearsals, paying your niece or nephew to wrap all your presents (well, the ones that aren’t theirs), or picking up store-bought cheesecake for your Christmas potluck at work.
 Whatever it is, just make sure it’s in your budget, and get ready to feel the holiday stress melt away.

-Yes, it’s true: “Stressed” spelled backward is “desserts.”
+Yes, it’s true: You can have too much of a good thing.
+Stressed spelled backward is desserts.
 If you cut back on all the holiday stress, then maybe your waistline will thank you too.
-You can still indulge in the sweet stuff while using moderation.
+You can still indulge in the sweet stuff.
 Just don’t go overboard.
-At least try to eat a little better than Buddy the Elf’s diet of candy, candy canes, candy corns, and syrup.
+At least try to eat a little better than Buddy the Elf’s diet of candy, candy canes, candy corns and syrup.

 And don’t forget about exercise!
 It can help keep the Christmas pounds off and lower your holiday stress level.
 If you can’t make time to get to the gym, make time to move.
-Take the stairs at work, get up every hour or so and take a lap around the office, or lift small weights while you’re on the phone or watching television.
+Take the stairs at work.
+Get up every hour or so and take a lap around the office.
+Lift small weights while you’re on the phone or watching television.
 You can even bundle up and go on your own Christmas lights walking tour.
 Maybe your exercise is just combining your Christmas shopping with walking in the mall.
 Anything is better than nothing!

 Slow down and think about what you really want to do this season.
 Don’t get so caught up in the hustle and bustle that you forget to enjoy the people you’re doing all this for.
-By starting early, you’ll be able to have a merry—and much slower—Christmas!
+By starting early, you’ll be able to have a merry—and much less stressful—Christmas!